vijaybirru/documentation/introduction/index.rst

 Scalr provides a single UI, API, and CLI to manage resources across any Cloud Platform, public or private.

 Scalr strives to expose a common set of features across all clouds, but does not limit the feature set available to users (e.g. IAM Instance Profiles are available through Scalr for AWS, even if they have no equivalent in other clouds).
+In addition Scalr provides robust support for the different Cloud Services provided by the individual Cloud Providers, including, but not limited to, services like S3 and RDS on AWS, and SQL in GCE

 High-Level Declarative Primitives vs Low-Level Imperative Instructions
 ----------------------------------------------------------------------